hyperonecom/h1-client-go/docs/DnsProjectZoneCreate.md

 ### NewDnsProjectZoneCreate

-`func NewDnsProjectZoneCreate(name string, service string, dnsName string, ) *DnsProjectZoneCreate`
+`func NewDnsProjectZoneCreate(dnsName string, name string, service string, ) *DnsProjectZoneCreate`

 NewDnsProjectZoneCreate instantiates a new DnsProjectZoneCreate object This constructor will assign default values to properties that have it defined,